mlandauer/thats-camping-elm/README.md

 And for testing goodness:
 ```
 cd tests
-elm-reactor -p 8001
+elm-reactor
 ```

-Then, point your browser at http://localhost:8001/Runner.elm
+Then, point your browser at http://localhost:8000/Runner.elm

 ## Production